casagrandegf/Redes/README.md

 So, to include new routers, just modify this info.

-##To make easily for test, a archive "test.sh" have been created.
+##To make easily for test, a script "test.sh" have been created.
 In

 ##To run:
- 1 - execute one by one ./no "Id router", or
+ 1 - execute one by one ./no "Id router".
+Or
  2 - execute sh test.sh

+## The format of messages is:
+"Id destination" "message"